 Step 4

-Remove chicken from the heat; let stand for 10 minutes before removing it from the bone and cutting it into cubes or chunks.
-Add chicken chunks to gravy mixture in saucepan; cook for about 5 minutes over medium-low heat, occasionally stirring with a wooden spoon or whisk.
+Remove the chicken from the heat and let it stand for 10 minutes before removing it from the bone and cutting it into cubes or chunks.
+Add the chicken chunks to the gravy mixture in the saucepan and cook for about 5 minutes over medium-low heat, occasionally stirring with a wooden spoon or whisk.

 Step 5